assafYossef/AdvancedAlgebra/docs/tutorial.rst

 -------------
 Lets move to the code.

+First, we need to install the library, from the base directory of the project run the following command:

+    >>> pip install .

 We define three classes:

 1. PrimeFieldElement - a class that represents an element in a prime field :math:`F_p`